 Read on for tips about what you can reasonably do yourself, and when you should call in the professionals.

-A successful do-it-yourself project requires accessible tools and moderate effort.
+A successful DIY home improvement project requires accessible tools and moderate effort.
 You don’t want to push yourself too hard and spend hundreds of dollars on tools you’ll only use once.

 1. The Writing is on the Walls: Painting and Wallpaper